VamshiSai-Perumandla/NYU-Application-Security-3/README.md

 To install Minikube, please see the following [Website.](https://minikube.sigs.k8s.io/docs/start/)

-Like in the previous assignments, we will be using Git and GitHub for submission, so please ensure you still have Git installed.
+Like in the previous github repositories, we will be using Git and GitHub for submission, so please ensure you still have Git installed.
 Though we will not be checking for them, remember that it is in your best interest to continue to follow git best practices.